jackee777/babelnet_offline/Readme.md

 Copy the config/ and resources/ folders from the BabelNet-API-4.0 folder into your workspace/projectFolder/

-Now we need to include all the lib/*.jar files and the babelnet-api-4.0.jar (from https://babelnet.org/download)file in the project build classpath:
+Now we need to include all the lib/*.jar files and the babelnet-api-4.0.jar (from https://babelnet.org/download ) file in the project build classpath:

 Select the project from 'Package Explorer' tree view